 Harrow Early Help: Parenting Support Services

-Universal services in Harrow provide support to families to help build resilience and to improve outcomes for children and young people, Harrow’s Early Help approach builds on this offering universal and targeted consent-based support to families enabling all to access evidence-based provision at any point in the their life, including prenatal stages up to and including the age of 25 ( for those with Special Educational Needs and Disabilities) our approach responds to the needs of children and families collaboratively working with partner agencies to meet those needs.
+Universal services in Harrow help families develop resilience to improve outcomes for children and young people.
+Harrow’s Early Help approach builds on this, offering universal and targeted consent-based support to families.
+This enables them to access evidence-based provision at any point in the their life.
+This includes prenatal stages up to and including the age of 25, for those with Special Educational Needs and Disabilities.
+Our approach responds to the needs of children and families collaboratively working with partner agencies to meet those needs.

-The universal offer threads through evidenced parenting strategies & the appropriate curriculum to ensure the team are offering quality support, advice and guidance whilst identifying any needs as early as possible.
+The universal offer provides evidenced parenting strategies and the appropriate curriculum.
+This ensures the team is offering quality support, advice and guidance whilst identifying any needs as early as possible.

 The parenting offer is made up of:

 - Group based parenting & development opportunities (universal groups)

 - Targeted groups – eg, TALK Focus & Special Play times

 - 4 to 6-week blocks of 1:1 parenting including direct role modelling of strategies